This post may include affiliate links. Thank you for your support.

 How do you know when cookies are done?

-You can tell when cinnamon spice cookies are done baking by their color – while the cinnamon cookie will look soft and underdone, the edges will be slightly golden and appear set.
+You can tell when sugar and cinnamon cookies are done baking by their color – while the cinnamon cookie will look soft and underdone, the edges will be slightly golden and appear set.
 Just remember, for soft and chewy cookies, it is always better to under-bake your cookies than to over-bake them!

-Serving cookies with cinnamon chips
+Serving sugar cookies with cinnamon

 • Warm Cookie with Milk or Cookie Cocktail: Serve up a soft, warm cinnamon-y cookie straight from the oven with a cold glass of milk or a chilled cookie martini for dipping and sipping.
 It’s a classic combination that never fails to please.

 • Dipped in Chocolate SauceDip half of each cinnamon chip cookie in melted dark, milk, or white chocolate, and then let them set.
-Not only are the chocolate-dipped treats cool looking, they also have an extra layer of yum!
+Not only are the chocolate-dipped treats cool looking, they also have an extra layer of yum.

 • Tea Time Treat: Serve these cookies with a pot of your favorite tea for a cozy and comforting snack.
 They are perfect for dipping and make tea time a bit more special.